ibraim-gm/emacs-devtools/README.md

         ./configure
         make

+Also, if you plan on using Java/Android, make sure everything is correctly installed in your path (namely, ant and the android-sdk path in the .emacs-custom file) before using these modes.

 ## Quick-and-dirty tutorial

 * You will probably want to change the font face or size.
 This can be done in `custom/general.el`.